Related: Retiring in Thailand · Cost of living Pattaya · Pattaya vs Phuket · Pattaya vs Chiang Mai · Free consultation

 Phuket: best for…

-Avoid if: you're on a tight pension budget — Phuket's price floor is 30% higher than Pattaya for equivalent quality.
+Avoid if: you are on a tight pension budget — Phuket's price floor is 30% higher than Pattaya for equivalent quality.

 Chiang Mai: best for…